tcuwp/avocado/docs/USAGE.md

 There is not any configuration.
 To override functionality:

 - Redefine a method created in one of the models by the included module
-- Subclass a controller and update the routing to go to your subclass
+- Subclass a controller and update the routing to go to the subclass
-- Place views in your app where avocado expects them to override the defaults
+- Place views in the app where avocado expects them to override the defaults

 ## Examples